1st ESC Semifinal

 12.05.2026 20:50

-Vienna kicked off its big ESC festivities with “Toni” and a look back at the biggest Song Contest hits of the past 70 years.
+With “Toni” and a look back at the biggest Song Contest hits of the last 70 years, Vienna kicked off its grand ESC festivities.
 And then things really got going—and how!
-With a performance by Vicky Leandros, who, in a glittery dress, performed her big ESC hit “L’amour est bleu.”
+With a performance by Vicky Leandros, who, in a glittery dress, performed her big ESC hit “L’amour Est Bleu.”

 Swarovski with a “peephole”

-And then it was time for the ESC hosts Victoria Swarovski and Michael Ostrowski!
+Finally, the moment had come for the ESC hosts Victoria Swarovski and Michael Ostrowski!
 And wow, what a look!
-Swarovski sparkled in a fiery red sequined dress with a “peephole” under the spotlight, immediately becoming the first eye-catcher of the evening!
+Swarovski sparkled in a fiery red dress with a “peephole” under the spotlight and immediately became the first eye-catcher of the evening!

 Victoria Swarovski sparkled in a sexy glittery dress—with a “peephole.”
 Wow, what an ESC debut!